 We understand that birthday celebrations might be important to you and your child.
 Please be considerate of our instructional time and keep balloons, flowers and other celebration at home.
 If these items arrive at school, we will keep them in the office for your child.
 Instead of a birthday treat, please consider small items for the students to take home.
 Pencils, bookmarks, etc. make great classroom gifts instead of treats.
-Due to allergy and other health concerns, birthday treats are not allowed at Adams.
+Due to allergy and other health concerns, birthday treats are checked in the health office before distributing.